isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 ## Writing really a lot of data

 When you write (or delete) a lot of data, things are getting a bit complicated.
-Also, when you have really long running transactions, things can get complicated.
+Also, when you have really long-running transactions, things can get complicated.
 Let’s go through a few scenarios:

 ### Data Loading

 An application is performing an initial data load, and reading the equivalent of 100 GB of data one-table-at-a-time in a single commit.

 Transactions are large here, larger than a log buffer in memory can hold.
-In this case, we write out log buffers prematurely to the Redo-Log, but without a commit flag at the end.
+In this case, we write log buffers out prematurely to the Redo-Log, but without a commit flag at the end.
 If this crashed before the final commit, we would recover all of this from the Redo-Log, then encounter the end of the log without a commit and enter a monstrous Rollback.
 In the past that was hideously slow, these days it is just slow.

 Moral: Really large transactions are less than ideal, but this is rare.
 Still once upon a time, I have been paid, as a MySQL consultant, to watch a 2h Rollback/Undo-Log recovery.